GreatCowBASIC/Help/output/md/overview_apple_macos_gcbasic.md

-This will produce a new directory called GCBASIC. <span class="strong">**Note:**</span> If you do not currently have the unrar program which can extract rar file archives you can download and install it for free from the App Store.
+This will produce a new directory called GCBASIC. <span class="strong">**Note:**</span> If you do not currently have the unrar program, which can extract rar file archives, you can download and install it for free from the App Store.

 <div class="orderedlist">